GoKEV/RaspberryPi-GPIO-PHP/README.md

 <img src="https://raw.githubusercontent.com/GoKEV/RaspberryPi-GPIO-PHP/master/files/buttons_off.png" width="100">
 <img src="https://raw.githubusercontent.com/GoKEV/RaspberryPi-GPIO-PHP/master/files/buttons_on.png" width="100"><br>

+  - Full instructions for the API functions and button creation are available <a href="https://github.com/GoKEV/RaspberryPi-GPIO-PHP/blob/master/files/html/api_doc.txt" target="new_">HERE</a>

   - the same status can be validated from the command line as so:
 ```
 pi@raspberrypi:~ $ gpio read 0